ucsb-cs32-s17/ucsb-cs32-s17.github.io/_lab/lab02.md

 -1
 ```
 Be sure to have a newline after each "Enter the value..." prompt and no other white spaces.

+Here is a link that gives the approximated values of pi for up to 1000 terms: [http://www.eveandersson.com/pi/gregory-leibniz](http://www.eveandersson.com/pi/gregory-leibniz)

 In addition, all approximated floating pointer numbers must be displayed to exactly three digits after the decimal point.
 To do this you should use set the precision for displaying floating point numbers.
 This is done as follows: